gallaux/NintendoRomHacks/README.md

 Also unlocks all the magic/cheat codes and turns on "Select same player" and "Two player adventure" by default.

 - [Duke Nukem 64 (USA)](https://tcrf.net/Duke_Nukem_64#Number_of_Players_.28change_the_last_number_in_HEX.29):
 Increases the maximum number of players in Cooperative mode from 2 to 4.
-This hack is a bit more involved than most of the others:
 Coop games will start with 2 to 4 players, depending on the number of controllers plugged in when the game booted.

 - [Killer Instinct Gold (USA) (Rev B)](https://gamefaqs.gamespot.com/n64/197715-killer-instinct-gold/cheats):
 Unlocks the boss Gargos as a playable character.
 Also unlocks all 5-tiers of Level Options in the Options menu, and the Gold, White and Shadow costume variants for all characters.